How to write the product manager resume

 - Prime interviewers for a conversation about your skills.
 Your resume is useful even past the initial screening; it can be your companion and provide talking points throughout interview loops as well.

-The resume is an opportunity to submit your highlight reel.
+The product management resume is an opportunity to submit your highlight reel.
 Like a highlight reel, it should tell your story and make it look so good anyone would regret not at least having a conversation to learn more.

 Who is your audience?

-In most companies your resume will pass the desk of multiple people.
+In most companies your product management resume will pass the desk of multiple people.
 As an aspiring PM progresses through the interview process, the focus shifts from your credibility on your resume to your capability through interview performance.
 This is triggered by the availability of more data as you interview.

 The target audience you should prioritize is the recruiter screen.